 We update this page from time to time as circumstances change or as we learn new information.
 Since circumstances have to change before we need to (or can) update this page, this page may not always be up to date.
 That's why we always say, "If you have any questions, please ask."

-"Zentangle" and our square red logo are registered trademarks of Zentangle, Inc. "Anything is possible one stroke at a time", "Certified Zentangle Teacher", "CZT", "Zentangle Apprentice", and "Zentomology" are trademarks of Zentangle, Inc.
+"Zentangle", our logo, "Anything is possible one stroke at a time", "Certified Zentangle Teacher", "CZT", "Zentangle Apprentice", "Zentomology", and our die-cut, rounded corner tile design are trademarks, service marks or certification marks of Rick Roberts, Maria Thomas and/or Zentangle, Inc.

-Writing about the Zentangle method, art or company
+Writing about the Zentangle Method, artform or company

-If you are writing about the Zentangle method, art or company, please use our name and:
+If you are writing about the Zentangle Method, artform or company, please use our name and:

 - Place an ® after your first use of the word "Zentangle".